Updated: Sep 26

 Loneliness and lack of social relationships are one of the main reasons for poor health or accelerated mortality.
 Feeling alone and social isolation are widespread among the population, therefore it is a significant public health concern.

-Moreover, mindfulness interventions which train intrapersonal skills in monitoring present-moment experiences with an orientation of acceptance can improve the social-relationship processes.
+Mindfulness interventions, which train intrapersonal skills in monitoring present-moment experiences with an orientation of acceptance, can improve the social-relationship processes.
 These mindfulness interventions may reduce loneliness, improve both communication and relationship satisfaction, and foster compassion toward others.

 Acceptance-skills training offered in mindfulness interventions can reduce social threats and obstacles that hinder social engagement such as distress, avoidance, negative biases, or social anxiety.
 Therefore, they help people learn to be equanimous with difficult feelings of loneliness or social disconnect.

-A study by Lindsay et al. 2019, aimed to test the hypothesis that learning acceptance skills in mindfulness interventions are a central mechanism for combating loneliness and social isolation.
+A study by Lindsay et al. 2019, aimed to test the hypothesis that, learning acceptance skills in mindfulness interventions, are a central mechanism for combating loneliness and social isolation.
 In this trial, 153 community adults were randomly assigned to a 14-lesson smartphone-based intervention.
-The first group was trained in both monitoring and acceptance, the second was trained in monitoring only, whereas the third was an active control training.
+The first group was trained in both monitoring and acceptance, the second was trained in monitoring only, whereas the third was an active control training group.

 The two-week smartphone-based mindfulness training provided intrapersonal skills but not social contact.
-These smartphone trainings eliminated the influence of social factors common to standardized group-based mindfulness interventions, and reduced loneliness, as well as increased social interactions in daily life, compared to the active control program.
+These smartphone training eliminated the influence of social factors common to standardized group-based mindfulness interventions, and reduced loneliness, as well as increased social interactions in daily life.
 Moreover, the group participants' trained in both attention-monitoring and acceptance, from reintervention to postintervention, reported having approximately two more interactions each day and interacting with one more person each day.
 They also felt a 22% reduction in loneliness.